AlexShopiak/tutorials/Docker.md

 ## Work with Bind mounts
 ##(You make a directory in your project by itself)
 - Create bind mount <code>docker run -it --mount type=bind, src="$(pwd)", target=/DIR_NAME_TO_CREATE_MOUNT IMAGE_NAME bash</code>
 - Its an interactive session.
-You can work here or with your image from VSCode.
-Ctrl+D to stop interactive session
+You can work here if you want.
+Ctrl+D to stop iit
 - Run your up with bind mount
 ``` bash
 docker run -dp 8000:8000 `